A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Index

 JOHN SHERMAN

-John worked at WLAN Lancaster, PA; and at stations in Atlantic City, NJ and El Paso, TX before joining WPOP for the all-night show.
+John worked at WPOP twice, on either side of a stay at WLAN Lancaster, PA; he also worked at stations in Atlantic City, NJ and KINT in El Paso, TX before joining WPOP for the all-night show.
 But he was no stranger to Connecticut, having been born in Avon.
+He graduated from Avon Old Farms School and attended Rennselear Polytechnic Institute and local universities.
+After his second stint at WPOP John worked at WDEE in New Haven and was program director when it changed call letters to WCDQ in the fall of 1967.

 Bob Paiva remembers John's terrific pipes got him a weekend position at WABC New York, but he was let go after only a couple of weeks.